nathanpeck/clui/README.md

 __Updates__

+_October 8, 2014_ - Adding Line.contents() for fetching the contents of a line as a string.

 _June 2, 2014_ - Fixed a crash caused by inability to locate the required trim helper in the latest version of cli-color.
 (And locked down the version of the cli-color dependency to stop this from ever happening again.)
 Also removed lodash as a dependency in favor of vanilla JS, to keep installs faster and smaller than ever.

 <a name="line-buffer"></a>